 Who are the Master(s) and/or Mistress(es) of Ceremonies (MC)?

 Two graduates will serve as MC for the evening.
 All graduates are eligible to apply.
 Graduates wishing to apply must submit an application by Wednesday, February 21, 2018 by 12:00 pm.
 Finalists will audition for the graduate committee which can include students, staff and/or faculty.
 Applications are available here: http://elcentro.usc.edu/programs/chicanolatino-graduate-celebration/mc-and-class-speaker-application/.

 How do I order an ethnic sash?

-Here is an example of some of the potential colors & patterns (we cannot guarentee exact colors & patterns, it just depends on what they have available, but this gives you a good idea.
+Here is an example of some of the potential colors & patterns (we cannot guarantee exact colors & patterns, it just depends on what they have available, but this gives you a good idea.
 They are all quite beautiful):

 Who plans the celebration?

-The celebration is funded by El Centro Chicano and the Latina/o Student Assembly.
+The celebration is funded by El Centro Chicano and the Latinx Student Assembly.
 It is planned by a committee that meets weekly and is open to any student, staff or faculty.
 This semester, committee meetings are held on Mondays from 5:00pm-6:00pm at El Centro, STU 402.
 If you are interested in helping plan this event, join the committee!
-Contact us at email@example.com .
+Contact us at firstname.lastname@example.org .

 Where do we meet the day of the graduate celebration?